Introduction to Community Care

 All appropriate agencies and professions involved with a person and her/his problems should be brought into the assessment procedure.
 These may include, for example, social workers, family members, physiotherapists, occupational therapists, speech therapists, dieticians, dentists, general medical practitioners, community psychiatric nursing staff, housing officers, social security officials, home care assistants and voluntary workers.

-The DHSSPS has developed a single tool for assessing the health and social care needs of older people.
+Assessment tools have been developed to create a framework for assessing the needs of certain client groups such as children.
+Additionally, the DHSSPS has developed a single tool (NISAT) for assessing the health and social care needs of people aged over 65.

 - contact screening;